 Submarine Group 7 was activated as Commander Task Force 157 (CTF 157) on October 15, 1992 to direct all submarine operations and mission tasking in the Central Command AOR, including the Red Sea and Arabian Gulf.
 On July 1, 1995, upon establishment of the U.S. 5th Fleet, CTF 157 was redesignated as CTF 54.
 On December 15, 2014, Commander, Submarine Squadron (CSS) 21 replaced the Commander, Task Force (CTF) 54 detachment as the organization charged with supporting submarines forward-deployed to the U.S. Naval Forces Central Command/U.S. 5th Fleet area of responsibility (AOR), which encompasses about 2.5 million square miles of water area including the Arabian Gulf, Red Sea, Gulf of Oman, Arabian Sea and parts of the Indian Ocean.

-Commander, Submarine Group 7 directs submarine activities throughout the Western Pacific, Indian Ocean and Arabian Sea; two forward-deployed submarine tenders USS Frank Cable (AS 40) and USS Emory S. Land (AS 39), five surveillance towed array sensor system vessels and three oceanographic survey vessels when tasked for theater anti-submarine warfare operations,and four attack submarines homeported in Guam:
+Commander, Submarine Group 7 directs submarine activities throughout the Western Pacific, Indian Ocean and Arabian Sea; two forward-deployed submarine tenders USS Frank Cable (AS 40) and USS Emory S. Land (AS 39), five surveillance towed array sensor system vessels and three oceanographic survey vessels when tasked for theater anti-submarine warfare operations,and five attack submarines homeported in Guam:

-All six vessels are homeported in Guam.
+All five vessels are homeported in Guam.

 For today's fight, we must be ready to win, knowing the battle space and maintaining superior combat readiness.

 Always must share trust and confidence, commitment and assurance with our allies; and deepen and broaden our regional partnerships.
 These qualities are human dimensions and make the difference in war.